 Let’s Stay Engaged: CH-47D Chinooks for Canada’s Afghan Mission

 In December 2005, “Canada Purchases $200M in Equipment for Operation ARCHER in Afghanistan” noted 2 things: the wide variety of emergency equipment that Canada was buying prior to its second Afghan deployment, and the critical omission of battlefield support helicopters from that list.
-Canada’s absence of helicopter support capability would prove costly in the field, and was discussed again during Canada’s delayed RFP for 16 CH-47F helicopters.
+Canada’s absence of helicopter support capability would prove costly in the field, and came up again during Canada’s delayed RFP for 16 CH-47F helicopters.
+This issue was also discussed in Parliament.
+The January 2008 Manley Report [PDF] recommended that Parliamentary approval for Canada’s continued participation in the Afghan mission should hinge on having Canadian battlefield transport helicopters available by February 2009.
+Since Stephen Harper’s Conservative Party government was a Parliamentary minority government, that recommendation became a de facto requirement.

-In order to be useful, however, any helicopters bought would need to deliver useful loads despite Afghanistan’s performance-sapping hot weather season and consistent high altitudes.
+In order to be adequate, however, any helicopters bought would need to deliver useful loads despite Afghanistan’s performance-sapping hot weather season and consistent high altitudes.
 Which led to the problem: where to get the helicopters?
 The problem was simple.
 Available helicopters weren’t adequate.
 Adequate helicopters weren’t available.

 Greasy Jungle: The Global Helicopter Market